cs1302uga/cs1302-ce23/README.md

 **CHECKPOINT**

-1. **TRICKY** Write code that prints the sum of the net incomes for all high earning level 2 employees using the Java Stream API.
+1. **TRICKY:** Write code that prints the sum of the net incomes for all high earning level 2 employees using the Java Stream API.
 A high earning employee is one with a net income exceeding 100,000.
 You may write extra methods, if needed. **Again, no loops.**

 1. Sure, streams can be tricky at first but they are an extremely powerful tool.
 Now, try to write a solution to the previous step using loops (no streams).
 Don't call any methods that use streams in your solution to this step.
 Which solution do you prefer?

+1. **THIS WOULD BE A GOOD TEST QUESTION:** Consider your stream-based solution to the previous questions.
+If a question requires both a `map` and a `filter`, answer the following questions related to that code in your notes:
+      * Would it be possible to change the order of the calls to `map` and `filter`?
+This may require other modifications to work properly.
+      * If you can change the order, explain how this might impact overall processing time for that operation.

 **CHECKPOINT**